NovaUniverse/NovaUnivese-GoldyBot-Module/README.md

-# NovaUnivese-GoldyBot-Module
+# NovaCord
-Goldy Bot Module for the Nova Universe discord server.
+### A custom made Goldy Bot Module for the Nova Universe discord server.